Drabc/Url-Shortener/README.md

 - Rework client types, update docker compose to only require what is needed, update configs to only require what is needed
 - Add integration tests
 - Rate limits anonymous vs account
+- Open API throws exception.
+See if it can use results instead.
 - Write proper README
 - Fold in migration initial setup